Blick Bassy Interview: “Every tribe has it’s own music”

 Bassy was born Cameroon, West Africa.
 It is in the language of the Bassa people, one in over 250 languages spoken in Cameroon, that Bassy sings in.
 A sense of place is essential to Bassy’s work, not a geographical place as such but more spiritual space.
 Bassy is a nomad who sees himself as a citizen of the earth and a product of time with African roots, a philosophy that many millions can resonate with.
 The meaning of his music transcends language and has that journeying feel.

-Bassy released his latest album Akö in 2015 and brings his much hyped live show to the Philharmonic on Saturday.
+Bassy brings his much hyped live show to the Philharmonic on Saturday.
 Ahead of this we wanted to introduce this fascinating artist via the magic of the internet.